charleslxh/iptable/README.md

 # iptable

-An express middleware for filter ip, ip whitelist or blacklist.
+An express middleware for filter ip, ip whitelist or blacklist, [see documentation](https://www.npmjs.com/package/iptable).

 ## How to use